 There are a large number of semiconductor diodes of different ratings which are used in electronic circuits as per the requirement.
-The diodes are of different shapes, sizes and colors.
+The diodes are of different shapes, sizes and colours.

 The figure below shows the shape of BY 127 diode which can carry 1 Ampere forward current with Peal Inverse voltage of 1000 V safely.
 It is green in color and the direction in which it can conduct is marked by the symbol as shown in figure.
 In the same series, there are also other diodes like BY 118 etc.

 It can carry 1 A forward current with PIV of 100 V safely.
-It is black in color.
-On one side a silver color band is printed which shows the negative end (cathode) of the diode.
+It is black in colour.
+On one side a silver colour band is printed which shows the negative end (cathode) of the diode.
 In the same series, the other diodes are 1N 4001, 1N 4002.
-1N 4003, 1N 4004 etc. Another diode of the same series is 1N 5406 which can carry 6A current with PIV of 200 V.
+1N 4003, 1N 4004, etc. Another diode of the same series is 1N 5406 which can carry 6A current with PIV of 200 V.

 The figure below shows the shape of OA 79 diode.
 It is made of transparent glass.
 A Red mark on the body (arrow) denotes the positive terminal.
-The other diode of the same series are OA 80, OA 85 etc.
+The other diode of the same series is OA 80, OA 85, etc.